prakhar7824/VerdictIQ---Full-Stack/README.md

-Port already in use	Kill process or use alternate port Model not loading	Ensure model.pkl and vectorizer.pkl exist API not connecting	Check if backend servers are running Frontend not displaying data	Check console logs and API endpoints
+Port already in use	Kill process or use alternate port Model not loading	Ensure model.pkl and vectorizer.pkl exist API not connecting	Check if backend servers are running Frontend not displaying	Check console logs and API endpoints For questions or contributions, please open an issue or submit a pull request!